 An experimental and ambitious initiative was launched in 2008 to reform secondary education across Kazakhstan.
 Just over a decade later, a network of 21 “beacon” schools are setting standards for education, both across and beyond the country.

 Data protection found its way onto my list of responsibilities, and it got there unexpectedly.
 Like many leaders, I began to pay closer attention in 2018 when a new law, the European General Data Protection Regulation, or GDPR as it is commonly known, was about to be implemented.
 Initially, I wondered, just how much time are we going to have to devote to this?
-And, even as we prepared at CIS, I didn’t really grasp the impact it would have or the time I would need to devote to managing it.

 We sometimes shy away from using certain terms, perhaps because they are too confronting, as suggested by Laurie Tarsharksi in her recent post Three ways your words can make students safer.
 Older generations regularly witness younger generations taking existing words and loading them with entirely new meanings.
 In business, we sometimes adapt existing terms for strategic or marketing purposes.
 In this post, Juan-Camilo Tamayo discusses the emerging use of the term “clients” by some of the admissions and counselling community in the place of “students” and “families”.